zyedidia/rvsym/README.md

 environment variable to point to your installation (if you want to use the included library and build rules in `lib/`).

+In order to build the examples you will also need the RISC-V GNU toolchain.
+Pre-built toolchains are available from SiFive [here](https://www.sifive.com/software).
+After downloading, unpack the tar archive to `/opt/riscv` (or if you choose another location, point the `RISCV` environment variable to your installation).

 # Usage

 See the `./examples/basic` directory for a number of example programs.
 Compile with `make`,